micmejia/bible-dump/AMPC/2 Peter/2 Pet 2.md

 Being destined to receive [punishment as] the reward of [their] unrighteousness [suffering wrong as the hire for their wrongdoing].
 They count it a delight to revel in the daytime [living luxuriously and delicately].
-They are blots and blemishes, reveling in their [^a]deceptions _and_ carousing together [even] as they feast with you.
+They are blots and blemishes, reveling in their deceptions _and_ carousing together [even] as they feast with you.